vascoguita/fmc-tdc/doc/software/driver.rst

 Top Level Driver
 ================

-The fmctdc is a generic driver for an FPGA device that could be instanciated on a number of FMC carriers.
+The fmc-tdc is a generic driver for an FPGA device that could be instanciated on a number of FMC carriers.
 For each carrier we write a little Linux module which acts as a top level driver (like the MFD drivers in the Linux kernel).
 In these modules there is the knowledge